Divorce is a game of seconds. Divorce in Islam is the most disliked permissible act.

 DIVORCE DURING MENSTRUATION

-In Holy Qur’an Divorce is prohibited when the courses are on. as it is said to be “harmful” [2:222].
-It was brought to the notice of Holy Prophet (Peace be upon him) that Ibn Umar had divorced his wife while she was menstruating.
+In the holy Quran Divorce is prohibited when the courses are on. as it is said to be “harmful” [2:222].
+It was brought to the notice of the Holy Prophet (Peace be upon him) that Ibn Umar had divorced his wife.
+While she was menstruating.
 The divorce was declared to be illegal by Prophet (Peace be upon him) and Ibn Umar was asked to take his wife back [Bukhari 68:1].
-Thus divorce is only permitted in the state of tuhr (when women is clear from menstrual discharge)
+Thus divorce is only permitted in the state of tuhr (when women are clear from menstrual discharge)

 Every divorce must be followed by a period of waiting called Iddah.

-“O Prophet (Peace be upon him) when you divorce women, divorce them for their ‘Iddhah (prescribed or waiting, time) [65:1]
+“O Prophet (Peace be upon him) when you divorce women, divorce them for their ‘Iddah (prescribed or waiting, time) [65:1]

-“And the divorce women should keep themselves in waiting for three courses (Quru)” [2:228]
+“And the divorced women should keep themselves in waiting for three courses (Quru)” [2:228]

 Quru is the state of entering from state of cleanness to the state of menstruation.
-In normal cases it is about four weeks.
-Iddah is about three months [65:4] and in case of pregnant women the Iddah period is till delivery.
+In normal cases, it is about four weeks.
+Iddah is about three months [65:4] and in the case of pregnant women, the Iddah period is till delivery.
 The purpose of Iddah is affording the parties a chance of reconciliation.

 “O Prophet When you divorce women, divorce them at their ‘Iddah (prescribed periods) and count (accurately) their ‘Iddah (periods) [Surah Al-Talaaq 65:1]

-There is no concept of three divorce at one time, like we see in our society today.
+There is no concept of three divorces at one time like we see in our society today.
 Islam has a proper set of rules for divorce.
-A man if divorce to his wife by saying [I divorce you, I divorce you, I divorce you] at one time, it will be considered as one divorce and he can wait for the iddah period and can save his marriage.
+A man if divorce his wife by saying [I divorce you, I divorce you, I divorce you] at one time.
+It will be considered as one divorce and he can wait for the iddah period and can save his marriage.

-After one divorce if husband does not see any chances of reconciliation, he can give her the second divorce and wait for Iddah period, if in that Iddah period things go normal, the marriage is safe else after the third divorce, there is no turning back now it is irrevocable.
+After one divorce if the husband does not see any chances of reconciliation, he can give her a second divorce and wait for the Iddah period, if in that Iddah period things go normal, the marriage is safe else after the third divorce, there is no turning back now it is irrevocable.

-If a women is divorced and she marries to someone else, and the other person also divorces her then she can remarry to her first husband if they are happy and willing to stay with each other.
+If a woman is divorced and she marries someone else, and the other person also divorces her then she can remarry her first husband if they are happy and willing to stay with each other.

-Husband and wife both should over look the bad habits and concentrate on the good habits of the life partner.
-In this way the relation can be saved, In fact, the love between wife and husband increases because the tolerance level increases.
+The husband and wife both should overlook the bad habits and concentrate on the good habits of the life partner.
+In this way, the relation can be saved.
+In fact, the love between wife and husband increases because the tolerance level increases.